area9innovation/flow9/tools/dsl/wase/readme.md

 TODO:
 - Add syntax for passive data, which is not automatically copied into memory until memory.init is called.

-- Add syntax for raw bytes, or change ints to be bytes?

 - Add support for naming the data index for memory.init and data.drop